oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 ### Deploying the release

 1. Deploy the release.
-If fixes need to be made, merge them into `develop` and cherry-pick onto the release branch.
+If fixes need to be made immediately after deployment, merge them into `develop` and cherry-pick onto the release branch (similar to before), then deploy again.

 1. Bump the version number by editing `app.yaml`, and update the `CHANGELOG` file.
 Use the commit message `Update the changelog.` in order to make it easier to find when compiling future changelists.